Budget-Friendly Foods for Your Healthy Grocery List

 Remember that onions make for a delicious salsa!
 And if you find the flavour of onions too strong, cut them into slices and soak them in vinegar for 30 minutes, it makes them deliciously sweet!

 Some yummy ways to use onions are the hero ingredient include:

 - Deep-Fried Blooming Onion

 - Authentic French Onion Soup (recipe by Manu)

 3. Sweet Potatoes

-Similarly priced as onions, sweet potatoes are both popular and healthy.
+Similarly priced to onions, sweet potatoes are both popular and healthy.
 They provide an impressive amount of vitamins and minerals that come with multiple health benefits.
 Their primary nutrient is Vitamin A and just one potato contains your entire daily dose!
-They’re also rich in potassium, fiber, and other vitamins.
+They’re also rich in potassium, fibre, and other vitamins.
 You can enjoy sweet potatoes in a number of ways from simply baking to steaming or just adding to your current dishes.
-Their mild flavor also makes them popular with kids so they’re great for families.
+Their mild flavour also makes them popular with kids so they’re great for families.
 And if you haven’t tried Sweet Potato chips – you aren’t living!
 They are deliciously sweet!

 Delicious recipes using sweet potatoes include:

 - Sweet Potato Impossible Pie

 - Baked, Stuffed Sweet Potatoes with Rice and Chickpeas